takenet/blip-docs/source/includes/en/integrations/payment.md

 )
 ```

-When there is payment status change (for example: user has payed), a [payment status](./#/docs/content-types/invoice-status) message will be sent to the chatbot, the message identifier will be the same as the original payment request’s.
+When there is payment status change (for example: user has payed), a [payment status](./#/docs/content-types/invoice-status) message will be sent to the chatbot, the message identifier will be the same as the original payment request's.